Wondering how to reduce bounce rate?

 In fact, according to Think with Google, when your page load time increases from one second to three seconds, the probability of bounce increases by 32%.

 These are the main reasons why visitors are bouncing off of your website.
-In the next section, you will learn how to fix the high bounce rates issue on your WordPress website.
+In the next section, you will learn how to fix your WordPress website's high bounce rate issue.

 But before we jump to the solutions, let’s define what is a good bounce rate for a website.